ForksTwo/ForksTwo/README.md

 (Don't be scared to contact me, we actually don't laugh and our quoting is purely judgement-free)

 _Of course, we mean no harm here and you can always read the texts above_

+The time here is New Zealand Daylight Time btw (GMT+13) so if you want to use it you can convert it to yours ^^

 ```text
 01:37 AM[papa smurf] im gonna pee on ur welcome rugs